The Sea Hawk (1940 film): Home media

-The 2005 Warner Brothers DVD release includes a 1940 Movietone News newsreel of the Battle of Britain, the short Alice in Movieland, the Looney Tunes cartoon Porky's Poor Fish, and a 20-minute featurette The Sea Hawk: Flynn in Action about the film's production.
+The 2005 DVD release from Warner Home Video includes a 1940 Movietone News newsreel of the Battle of Britain, the short Alice in Movieland, the original theatrical trailer, the Looney Tunes cartoon Porky's Poor Fish, and a 20-minute featurette The Sea Hawk: Flynn in Action about the film's production.
+The 2018 Blu-ray release from the Warner Archive Collection includes all of the bonus features from the DVD release, with the original theatrical trailer along with Porky's Poor Fish being remastered in HD 1080p.

 Colorized versions of The Sea Hawk were broadcast on American television and distributed on VHS tape in 1986.
 Only the black-and-white, edited version (109 minutes) and the fully restored/uncut version (127 minutes) have been released on the DVD and Blu-ray formats.
-No plans have been announced to release the colorized version on DVD.
+No plans have been announced to release the colorized version on DVD or Blu-ray.